-This week, the largest private biomedical institute in the United States announced that it has launched the Freeman Hrabowski Scholars Program as a step toward extending its commitment to enhancing a more diverse workforce of early-career scientists at universities, colleges, and research organizations.
+This week, the largest private biomedical institute in the United States announced the launch of the Freeman Hrabowski Scholars (FHS) program as a step toward extending its commitment to enhancing a more diverse workforce of early-career scientists at universities, colleges, and research organizations.

 In 2013, the BEYA STEM Conference recognized Dr. Hrawbowski as Black Engineer of the Year in recognition of his outstanding dedication and commitment to increasing the number of minorities in science, technology, engineering, and math (STEM) careers.